 - Complete the Concurrent Enrollment application and obtain all necessary signatures.

-- Apply online to the college www.aacc.edu/admissions or in person at any AACC location.
+- Apply online to the college or in person at any AACC location.
 You'll be given an AACC ID and MyAACC password.
-Keep this handy.
-You'll need it along the way.

-- If you have not taken the ACT or SAT or do not have the minimum scores required by AACC to enter most college classes, you'll need to take the Accuplacer test at the Testing Center.
+- If you have not taken the ACT or SAT or do not have the minimum scores required by AACC to enter most college classes, you will need to take the Accuplacer test at the Testing Center.

-- With high school transcript and SAT, ACT or Accuplacer test scores in hand, submit your scores and ECAP application, to the AACC admissions office.
+- Submit your Concurrent Enrollment application, high school transcript and SAT, ACT or Accuplacer test scores to the AACC Admissions Office.
 They will check to see if you meet any necessary prerequisites and sign your form.